johnpapa/angular-styleguide/README.md

 If you are looking for an opinionated style guide for syntax, conventions, and structuring AngularJS applications, then step right in.
 These styles are based on my development experience with [AngularJS](//angularjs.org), presentations, [Pluralsight training courses](http://pluralsight.com/training/Authors/Details/john-papa) and working in teams.

+>If you like this guide, check out my [AngularJS Patterns: Clean Code](http://jpapa.me/ngclean) course at Pluralsight.

 The purpose of this style guide is to provide guidance on building AngularJS applications by showing the conventions I use and, more importantly, why I choose them.

 ## Community Awesomeness and Credit